-- If you are travelling with your children make sure their safety by buckling them up according to their ages with the appropriate car seats and seat boosters.
+- If you are traveling with your children, ensure their safety by buckling them up according to their ages with the appropriate car seats and seat boosters.

-- When placing a car seat ensure that the harness in well buckled.
-Heavy clothing such as blankets and heavy coats can compromise on the tightness of the harness.
+- When placing a car seat, ensure that the harness is well buckled.
+Heavy clothing, such as blankets and coats, can compromise the tightness of the harness.
 To avoid this, cover the blanket over the child when the harness is well in place.

-- Teens are a leading cause of accidents especially during the festive season.
+- Teens are a leading cause of accidents, especially during the festive season.
 Have a strict agreement with your teenage child concerning driving.
-Supervise their driving in highways and adverse weather conditions.
+Supervise their driving on highways and in adverse weather conditions.
 Due to their inexperience in driving, don't allow them to drive at night and after parties.

-The holidays comes during the winter season.
-Always ensure that you plan ahead.
+The holidays come during the winter season.
+Always ensure that you plan.
 The following tips will help in your preparation:

-Even with the utmost preparedness, emergency can occur when we least expected.
+Even with the utmost preparedness, an emergency can occur when we least expect it.
 The following tips will help you prepare for emergencies and save lives over this festive season:

 - Be armed with an emergency first aid kit and check for all the essentials.

 - You will also need to be well prepared for the weather by having your car adjusted.
-Purchase the appropriate clothing ahead to keep you and family safe.
+Purchase the appropriate clothing to keep you and your family safe.

-- It is best that you acquire the CPR and first aid skills.
-Whenever an emergency occurs your live saving skills will be the only source of hope before the emergency response service arrive.
+- You should acquire CPR and first aid skills.
+Whenever an emergency occurs, your live saving skills will be the only source of hope before the emergency response service arrives.

-The response procedure for emergencies is covered in depth under CPR and first aid training courses.
-Whenever an emergency occurs follow the following steps:
+The emergency response procedure is covered in depth under CPR and first aid training courses.
+Whenever an emergency occurs, follow the following steps:

 - Do not panic.
 Panicking slows down your brain processes.
-It is therefore important to think and respond fast.
-Training and skills on first aid and CPR will offer you the confidence to act and prevent from panicking.
+It is, therefore, essential to think and respond fast.
+Training and first aid and CPR skills will offer you the confidence to act and prevent panic.

 - You also need to recognize the type of emergency and call for help.
-Offer as much information on the occurrence as possible to the healthcare professionals.
-CPR and first aid training courses offer skills on how to recognize different emergencies.
+Offer as much information on the occurrence as possible to healthcare professionals.
+CPR and first aid training courses offer skills to recognize different emergencies.

-- Assess the environment for risks and if needed move the victim to the safety.
+- Assess the environment for risks and, if needed, move the victim to safety.

 - Start on the appropriate first aid as soon as possible.
 The earlier the first aid is offered, the higher the chances of survival.

 Medical emergencies can occur at any time during the holiday season.
-The primary step is to avoid the occurrence of these situations by putting the basic measures in place.
-The festive season brings along all kinds of distractions, we can avoid the occurrence by taking up the necessary life-saving training.
+Don't let it ruin your holiday plans.
+The primary step is to avoid these situations by implementing the basic measures.
+The festive season brings along all kinds of distractions.
+We can prevent the occurrence by taking up the necessary life-saving training.